mongodb/specifications/source/auth/auth.rst

 .. note::
 	See *Should drivers support accessing Amazon EC2 instance metadata in Amazon ECS* in `Q & A`_

+    Drivers are not expected to handle `AssumeRole <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ requests directly.
+See description of ``AssumeRole`` below, which is distinct from ``AssumeRoleWithWebIdentity`` requests that are meant to be handled directly by the driver.

 URI
 ___
 An example URI for authentication with MONGODB-AWS using AWS IAM credentials passed through the URI is as follows: